-Each athlete has the right to play with a guide (assistant trainer).
+B1 and B2 athletes the right to play with a guide (assistant trainer).
 The role of the guide can be filled by anyone who is capable of helping the athlete to overcome his handicap, and can ensure the athlete's safety during the competition.